All-Inclusive Colorado Elopement Packages

 How Much Does an Elopement Cost in Colorado?

-“Eloping” in Colorado can be as simple as walking into the County Clerk and signing the license ($35), or you can hire a planner like Colorado Micro-Weddings with packages starting at $1,200 that include: photography, officiant, flowers, and a beautiful mountaintop!
-There are also photographers who specialize in full-day adventure weddings that can range anywhere from $2,000 to $5,000+ or you can DIY the day by finding your own location and vendors, with prices ranging radically between $1,000 - $10,000+.
+Colorado Micro-Weddings has packages starting at $1,300 that include: photography, officiant, and a beautiful mountaintop!
+But technically, “Eloping” in Colorado can be as simple as walking into the County Clerk and signing the license ($35).
+You can also hire on a planning service like us, which There are also photographers who specialize in full-day adventure weddings that can range anywhere from $2,000 to $5,000+ or you can DIY the day by finding your own location and vendors, with prices ranging radically between $1,000 - $10,000+.

 Can Anyone Elope in Colorado?